alwise/Express-Fees-Manager/README.md

 # ExpressFees
- Javafx project to manages fees payment in small institutions
+This project is intend to help small organizations to manage contributions from members.